-The Penacook-Boscawen Water Precinct has expressed an interest in divesting their property.
-There is a piece of property in between Tina Larochelle and Walker Pond that has the former pumping station.
-If the Conservation Commission can work something out to protect the precinct's interests to pump from Walker pond and, if need be in the future, secure the lot.
-Current access to Walker Pond is on private property and owned by the Penacook-Boscawen Water Precinct.
+69 The Penacook-Boscawen Water Precinct has expressed an interest in divesting their property.
+There is a

+70 piece of property in between Tina Larochelle and Walker Pond that has the former pumping station.
+If the

-Chairman Keegan asked how the Commission would like to proceed.
-He asked if attending a meeting to speak with the Conservation Commission would be beneficial.
-Alan mentioned that we can copy the Agricultural Commission on any Conservation minutes that may be beneficial to them.
-We also have a new mapping system through GRANIT.
-We have the parameters for the town and lots and can color the lots any way you want.
-The current map needs to be updated.
+- 71 Conservation Commission can work something out to protect the precinct's interests to pump from - 72 Walker pond and, if need be in the future, secure the lot.
+Current access to Walker Pond is on private - 73 property and owned by the Penacook-Boscawen Water Precinct. - 74 - 75 Chairman Keegan asked how the Commission would like to proceed.
+He asked if attending a meeting to - real speak with the Conservation Commission would be beneficial.
+Alan mentioned that we can copy the - 77 Agricultural Commission on any Conservation minutes that may be beneficial to them.
+We also have a

-Agricultural Commission Meeting Minutes - Final Boscawen Municipal Complex - 4th Floor Meeting Room January 12, 2017 at 7pm
+Agricultural Commission Meeting Minutes - Draft Boscawen Municipal Complex - 4th Floor Meeting Room January 12, 2017 at 7pm